The double_list_links_base

 Description

-A pair of uninitialised pointers to the next and previous list elements, plus a set of simple (some inlined) methods to access the pointers.
+This class provides a pair of uninitialised pointers to the next and previous elements in a doubly linked list, along with a set of simple (some inlined) methods to access and manipulate these pointers.

-Both the regular and the statically allocated list elements are derived from this class.
+Both regular and statically allocated list elements are derived from this class.

 Protected Member Attributes